 In Italy, Byron continued his erotic adventures, which were captured in his collection “Don Juan.”
 When in Italy, he actively supported the liberation movement which had broken out there.

 Sometime during 1823, Byron received an invitation to actively support the Greek struggle for independence from Ottoman rule.

-After staying for six months in Cephalonia, he decided to move to Morias in the Peloponnese, but he finally stayed in Missolonghi.
+After remaining for six months in Cephalonia, he decided to move to Morias in the Peloponnese, but he finally stayed in Missolonghi.

-At the same time, Lord Byron acted as a channel of communication between Greek fighters and British philhellenes in the creation of the first revolutionary loan, as a member of the London Philhellenic Committee.
+Lord Byron simultaneously acted as a channel of communication between Greek fighters and British philhellenes in the creation of the first revolutionary loan, as a member of the London Philhellenic Committee.

 Lord Byron remembered as a great philhellene

 Along with his concern for the military course of the Greek Revolution, the English aristocrat assumed the role of the bridge between the chieftains.
 He points out in one of his letters: